ishitakarandikar/ishitakarandikar.github.io/README.md

 ## Encapsulation and the OSI Model

 When we want to access a website, that is basically application layer information.
 Incase of going to a website, we use protocol HTTP[Hypertext Markup Language].
+Websites are written in HTMl[Hypertext Markup Language], and we use HTTP to transfer it.
+When we are working with this, though, these websites tend to be quite large, we need to be able to breakup that website into smaller chunks.
+So we can successfully get it to the client.
+<br><br>
+This layer works in conjunction with the transport layer to take that data, break it into smaller pieces, and then add it to a header.<br>
+Header is put on the data at the transport layer.<br>